QUESTIONS AND ANSWERS (last update February 24, 2021)

 In short, this is the situation per type of transportation:

-- wearing face masks in public transportation and at airports, railway stations, tram and bus stops is obligatory.
+- wearing face masks in public transportation (including boats, mountain railways and cable cars) and at airports, railway stations, tram and bus stops is obligatory.
 Face masks are also required in all planes taking off and landing in Switzerland.
 Face masks can be bought in many shops, including the shops and kiosks at train stations.
 Many of the 'Selecta' snack vending machines offer face masks as well.
 You can also buy them online via Amazon;

-- mountain transportation is operating and most boat rides are available;
+- mountain transportation is mostly operating and most boat rides are available according to normal schedules;

-Train trips from and to France, Germany, Austria and Italy are possible.
-Night trains and night buses might be suspended though, and the timetables from/to Italy and France will be reduced between November 9 and early to mid-December.
+Train trips from and to France, Germany, Italy and Austria are possible.
+Night trains and night buses might be suspended though, and timetables may temporarily be reduced.
 Always plan ahead carefully and check the timetable for your planned travel dates.

 Further details about traveling by public transportation: